akhilapalempati/interpretable-ecg-classification/README.md

 # interpretable-ecg-classification
-interpretable_ecg_classification-ResNet-SHAP.ipynb is the implemented jupyter notebook file and interpretable_ecg_classification-ResNet-SHAP.py is the python file version of it.
+interpretable_ecg_classification-ResNet-SHAP.ipynb is the implemented jupyter notebook file. interpretable_ecg_classification-ResNet-SHAP.py is the python version of the jupyter notebook file.
+The dataset can be downloaded from https://physionet.org/content/mitdb/1.0.0/